zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 ##  Running Benchmarks

+##### Comprehensive Scripts

-Experimental results on the benchmark suite displayed in Table 4 of the paper can be obtained as follows:
+The following scripts run the benchmark suite displayed in Table 4 of the paper:

-1. Make sure you are in the root Elrond directory:

-    `$ cd ~/ADT-Lemma-Discovery`
+* `./bin/run_benchmarks_short.sh` executes all shorter-running benchmarks (~ 1 to 2 hours).
+* `./bin/run_benchmarks_long.sh` executes all longer-running benchmarks (> 10 hours).
+* `./bin/visualize_running_result.sh` visualizes from results which were just run (immediate).

+##### Detailed Steps

+The above scripts automate the following process:

-2. Use Elrond to find consistent (but not weakened) specification mappings:
+1. Use Elrond to find consistent (but not weakened) specification mappings:

     `$ python3 bin/evaluation_tool.py consistent config/standard.config`

    Output of these mappings is stored in the `_benchmark_<name>` directories.

-3. Use Elrond to weaken the consistent specifications.
+2. Use Elrond to weaken the consistent specifications.
 There are six benchmarks labeled as `Limit` in Table 4 which take more than one hour to complete.
 We have grouped these long-running benchmarks separately;
    you may execute the shorter-running weakening benchmarks with: